 World No Tobacco Day

-World Health Organization (WHO) marks the theme of 31 May of the World No Tobacco Day (WNTD) in 2017 as “Tobacco – a threat to development”.
+World Health Organization (WHO) marks the theme of 31 May of the World No Tobacco Day (WNTD) in 2018 as “Tobacco and heart disease”.

-- Highlight the links between the use of tobacco products, tobacco control and sustainable development.
+- Highlight the links between the use of tobacco products and heart and other cardiovascular diseases.

 Source: World Health Organization

 The themes of World No Tobacco Day in recent years :